samflipo/ravenous/README.md

 # ravenous
-The final product of the Ravenous project will enable a user to search restaurants using Yelp API initial commit has:
+The final product of the Ravenous project enables a user to search restaurants using Yelp API.
+It utilized the React library, importing and exporting components, the Yelp API, props, and more to achieve a fully functioning Yelp-like clone.

+Initial commit has:
 A Business component that simulates a single business A BusinessList component that simulates a list of single businesses A SearchBar component that will be used in the future to search for business